anishathalye/obfuscated-gradients/README.md

 **Abstract:**

-We identify obfuscated gradients as a phenomenon that leads to a false sense of security in defenses against adversarial examples.
-While defenses that cause obfuscated gradients appear to defeat optimization-based attacks, we find defenses relying on this effect can be circumvented.

-For each of the three types of obfuscated gradients we discover, we describe indicators of defenses exhibiting this effect and develop attack techniques to overcome it.
-In a case study, examining all non-certified white-box-secure defenses accepted to ICLR 2018, we find obfuscated gradients are a common occurrence, with 7 of 8 defenses relying on obfuscated gradients.
-Using our new attack techniques, we successfully circumvent all 7 of them.
+We identify obfuscated gradients, a kind of gradient masking, as a phenomenon that leads to a false sense of security in defenses against adversarial examples.
+While defenses that cause obfuscated gradients appear to defeat iterative optimization-based attacks, we find defenses relying on this effect can be circumvented.
+For each of the three types of obfuscated gradients we discover, we describe characteristic behaviors of defenses exhibiting this effect and develop attack techniques to overcome it.
+In a case study, examining non-certified white-box-secure defenses at ICLR 2018, we find obfuscated gradients are a common occurrence, with 7 of 8 defenses relying on obfuscated gradients.
+Our new attacks successfully circumvent 6 completely and 1 partially.

 For details, read our [paper](https://arxiv.org/abs/1802.00420).